foxiepaws/goattrk2/readme.txt

 Uses the SDL library.
 GoatTracker icon by Antonio Vera.
 Command quick reference by Simon Bennett.
-MorphOS patch by Stefan A. Haubenthal.
+Patches by Stefan A. Haubenthal, Valerio Cannone and Raine M. Ekman.

 Distributed under GNU General Public License
 (see the file COPYING for details)